 - Relish replaces misplaced passion, as my soul and energy “pants” for one.
-In marriage, my desire and passion is accurately placed toward the one who gets the prize.
+In marriage, my desire and passion are accurately placed toward the one who gets the prize.

-- Devotion replaces irresponsibility as my energy and effort is expended to result in activity that causes others to think and say “wow” upon viewing the completion of my work.
+- Devotion replaces irresponsibility as my energy and effort are expended to result in activity that causes others to think and say “wow” upon viewing the completion of my work.